-Solo exhibition by Los Angeles-based artist Jacqueline Kiyomi Gordon, part of the ongoing exhibition series Control: Technology in Culture
+Solo exhibition by Los Angeles-based artist Jacqueline Kiyomi Gork, part of the ongoing exhibition series Control: Technology in Culture

-viagra generico 25 mg prezzo piu basso a Parma Description Los Angeles-based artist Jacqueline Kiyomi Gordon works in sound, installation, and sculpture.
+Description Los Angeles-based artist Jacqueline Kiyomi Gork works in sound, installation, and sculpture.
 Her work is often devised around audio and spatial feedback systems that manipulate the visitor’s awareness of sound and space, incorporating the physical and sonic qualities of surrounding architecture to engage the viewer’s senses.
-Gordon investigates sonic and architectural applications of cybernetic systems in the 20th and 21st centuries to technological design, from anechoic chambers to the military’s use of Long Range Acoustic Device (LRAD) speakers.
+Gork investigates sonic and architectural applications of cybernetic systems in the 20th and 21st centuries to technological design, from anechoic chambers to the military’s use of Long Range Acoustic Device (LRAD) speakers.
 Reverse engineering those implements of social control; the dissonant spaces she creates uncover how such systems regulate human subjectivity, mobility, and perception.

 Control: Technology in Culture is a new series of exhibitions in the Upstairs Galleries showcasing work by emerging and mid-career artists who examine the social, cultural, and experiential implications of technology.
 The exhibitions in this series seek to prompt timely questions about the profound and far-reaching influence of technology in our daily lives by focusing on artists whose work spans a multitude of disciplines and relates to a diverse set of issues, including architecture, acoustics, psychology, labor, consumerism, the environment, and the military.